vfile/vfile-reporter-pretty/readme.md

 See [`contribute.md` in `vfile/vfile`](https://github.com/vfile/vfile/blob/master/contributing.md) for ways to get started.

 This organisation has a [Code of Conduct](https://github.com/vfile/vfile/blob/master/code-of-conduct.md).
-By interacting with this repository, organisation, or community you agree to abide by its terms.
+By interacting with this repository, organization, or community, you agree to abide by its terms.

 ## License